mirsella/telegramnotif.sh/README.md

 ### Bot setup

-> i took the bot setup part from https://github.com/simonacca/TellTg
+> i took this bot setup part from https://github.com/simonacca/TellTg

 First a bot and a chat_id are needed:
 * create a bot via the [BotFather](https://telegram.me/botfather)